AdaCore/training_material/courses/spark_for_ada_programmers/030_spark_language_and_tools.rst

    - Unit functionality, as expressed in postconditions

-   - Any arbitrary abstract properties you specified
+   - Any arbitrary boolean properties you specified

-* If you get error messages, change the code...
+* If you get check messages, change the code...

 -------------------------------------------------
 Using SPARK Features with :toolname:`GNATprove`